alexcritschristoph/VRCA/README.md

 # v-com
-Viral and circular Content from Metagenomes (V-CoM)
+Viral and circular Content from Metagenomes (V-COM)